vijikarthi/flink-connectors-wiki/how-to-release.md

         ```
     Ensure that our `upstream` is set up correctly.

-    -  **Via GitHub releases**: When creating a release candidate, Github automatically creates the tag if one doesn't exists.
+    -  **Via GitHub releases**: When creating a release candidate, Github automatically creates the tag if one doesn't exist.
 This is discussed in the [release candidate](#pushing-arelease-candidate) section.

-2. It situations, sometimes the release candidate is problematic when we do a new release candidate.
+2. In situations, sometimes the release candidate is problematic when we do a new release candidate.
 Hence, this can be handled by repeating the tagging step multiple times until it is created.

 **Note**: Do not update the Connector version, when creating a new release candidate tag.